zeek/zeek/scripts/base/frameworks/netcontrol/index.rst

 :doc:`/scripts/base/frameworks/netcontrol/main.zeek`

-   Bro's NetControl framework.
+   Zeek's NetControl framework.

-   This plugin-based framework allows to control the traffic that Bro monitors as well as, if having access to the forwarding path, the traffic the network forwards.
-By default, the framework lets everything through, to both Bro itself as well as on the network.
+   This plugin-based framework allows to control the traffic that Zeek monitors as well as, if having access to the forwarding path, the traffic the network forwards.
+By default, the framework lets everything through, to both Zeek itself as well as on the network.
 Scripts can then add rules to impose restrictions on entities, such as specific connections or IP addresses.